 Evidence that you have otherwise completed a firearms training or safety course conducted by a firearms instructor that is equal to that provided by the MPD.

 Under the new legislation, anyone who is not legally blind may now register a firearm.
 Instead of submitting proof of meeting a vision standard, registrants will be asked to certify that they are not legally blind.
 Pursuant to D.C.
 Official Code § 7-1009(1), the term "blind person" means, and the term "blind" refers to, a person who is totally blind, has impaired vision of not more than 20/200 visual acuity in the better eye and for whom vision cannot be improved to better than 20/200, or who has loss of vision due wholly or in part to impairment of field vision or to other factors which affect the usefulness of vision to a like degree.
 Please note that if FRS determines there are reasonable grounds to believe that the certification is not accurate, FRS may require the applicant to obtain a certification from a licensed optometrist that the applicant meets the vision requirement.

 In 2013, the firearms registration certificate issued by MPD will be smaller and more durable, similar to a driver’s license.
-In addition, no later than January 2014, we will launch an online system for complying with the legal requirement for re-registration every three years (D.C.
-Official Code § 7-2502.07a).
+In addition, beginning January 2, 2014, we began accepting registration renewal applications.
 For renewals, registrants must attest to:

 - The registrant’s home address and the address where each registered firearm is located; and

 - The registrant’s continued compliance with the legal requirements under D.C.
 Official Code § 7-2502.03(a) to possess a firearm.

 Notices to renew firearms registrations will be mailed to the address of record for all registrants beginning in January 2014.